 Social Services can be found on the website:

 SCSWIS are the independent regulator of social care and social work services across Scotland.

-They regulate, inspect and support improvement of care, social work and child protection services for the benefit of the people who use them.
+The Care Inspectorate (formerly SCWIS) are the independent scrutiny and improvement body for care services in Scotland.
+They make sure people receive high quality care and ensure that services promote and protect their rights through regulations, inspections and supporting improvement of care, social work and child protection services for the benefit of the people who use them.
 Various kinds of organisations provide the services they regulate: local authorities, individuals, businesses, charities and voluntary organisations.